IQSS/dss-rbuild/docs/githubguide.md

 Each line beginning with a '#' is just a comment explaining the function of that part of the .gitignore file.
 However, there are a couple basic syntactical rules you need to understand.

 1. If you write '.filetype', then all files which end with '.filetype' will be ignored by git.
-For example, the third line in the above example reads .RHistory," so all files with a '.RHistory' in the file name (even if the files are in subdirectories) will be ignored.
+For example, the third line in the above example reads '.RHistory', so all files with a '.RHistory' in the file name (even if the files are in subdirectories) will be ignored.

-2. If you write 'string,' then everything in the directory which contains that 'string' in it will be ignored.
-For example, if Grace wrote 'dog' in her .gitignore, then git would ignore both a file called 'dog.csv' and every file in a subdirectory called "dog".
+2. If you write 'string', then everything in the directory which contains that 'string' in it will be ignored.
+For example, if Grace wrote 'dog' in her .gitignore, then git would ignore both a file called 'dog.csv' and every file in a subdirectory called 'dog'.

 3. If you prepend a pattern with an asterisk \*, then the asterisk \* serves as a wildcard which can match 0 or more characters.
-For example, if I write "*car", then git will ignore the file "mycar.R".
+For example, if I write "*car", then git will ignore the file 'mycar.R'.

 4. If you prepend a pattern with a forward slash '/', then git will only ignore files which match that pattern in the parent (root) directory.
 For example, I might write '/.csv' in my gitignore file.
-This would cause git to ignore a file with the path "dog.csv", but it would not ignore a file called "data/dog.csv."
+This would cause git to ignore a file with the path 'dog.csv', but it would not ignore a file called 'data/dog.csv'.

 5. If you prepend a pattern with an exclamation mark, git will *not* ignore that pattern.
 For example, if Grace really wanted to make sure her pictures of her dog were pushed to Git, she might write '!dog.PNG' to ensure git did not ignore that picture.